 - Murkrow and Honchkrow from Pokémon is sometimes depicted with this habit.
 They apparently even get into fights with Meowth over shiny treasure.

 - One Summoning familiar in Runescape is the Magpie, which is useful for thieves.
 Its special ability can boost the player's thieving skill.

-- Blackwing, Vaarsuvius' raven familiar in The Order of the Stick, has a penchant for "baubles".
-It's mostly Played for Laughs, though at one point he does snag a useful ioun stone when he attacks an enemy caster.
+- The Order of the Stick: Blackwing, Vaarsuvius's raven familiar, has a penchant for "baubles".
+It's mostly Played for Laughs, though at one point he does snag a useful ioun stone when he attacks an enemy psion.

-- This animated short, Peck Pocketed, is about a magpie stealing an old lady's belongings.
+- The animated short Peck Pocketed is about a magpie stealing an old lady's belongings.

-- Stoked: In "To Catch a Reef", a thieving seagull cases Reefs to be accused of being a thief.
+- Stōked: In "To Catch a Reef", a thieving seagull causes Reef to be accused of being a thief.